andrewallen/tfe-survey/survey-content.md

 It should only take a few minutes, and all responses are anonymous and deeply appreciated.

-## Why did you leave or pause your membership?
+## Understanding Your Membership Pause or Cancellation

 We'd like to better understand your reasons for stepping away.